 By Julia Alves e Louanni Cesário

-The COVID-19 pandemic has effectively shut down immigration to the U.S. from abroad, since the Consular interview appointments are scarce or unenviable, causing immigrant visa and nonimmigrant visa issuances to meaningfully drop.
+The COVID-19 pandemic has caused the immigrant visa and nonimmigrant visa issuances to meaningfully drop.

 - Immigrant and nonimmigrant Visa Backlog

 The suspension of routine visa services and COVID-19 travel bans reduced immigrant visa issuances to a quarter of pre-pandemic levels.
 The immigrant visa backlog at the National Visa Center (NVC) has increased by 800% during the pandemic, putting more than 481.965 immigrants on hold to schedule for an interview.
 Worldwide, only 22,576 immigrant visa interviews were scheduled for May 2021.

 The nonimmigrant visa backlog is equally overwhelming during the pandemic: an average of fewer than 126,000 nonimmigrant visas were issued each month, much lower than the average of over 721,000 nonimmigrant visas that were normally issued each month worldwide.